hardisj/erinsaudiocorner/content/english/loudspeakers/Neumann_KH80.md

 IMPORTANT SETUP INFO:

-This speaker was measured with the reference point at the tweeeter.
+This speaker was measured with the reference point between the tweeter and midrange.
+Input voltage was 0.20 Vrms for SPINORAMA data with the speaker volume set to max.
+Switches were set to "FREE STANDING" and "100" OUTPUT LEVEL.
 Speaker was broken in.

+Note: For high output testing please understand this speaker is intended to be used at 0.80 meter distance from the MLP so the testing provided here is certainly higher than the manufacturer ever intended these to be listened to.
+But for the sake of consistency with other reviews I am still including this data.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.